ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Interface at the KDC

-The KDC is configured with the following resources:
+The KDC is configured with the following resources.
+Note that the root url-path "ace-group" given here are default names: implementations are not required to use these names, and can define their own instead.
+The Interface Description (if=) Link Target Attribute value ace-group is registered ({{if-ace-group}}) and can be used to describe this inferface.

 * /ace-group : this resource is fixed and indicates that this specification is used.
 Other applications that run on a KDC implementing this specification MUST NOT use this same resource.